codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-on-prem.md

 ***Docker daemon can be run on block device only
 {% endraw %}

-Stateful sets (cf-builder and cf-runner) process their data on separate physical volumes (PVs) and can be claimed using PVCs with default initial sizes of 100Gi.
-Also, those stateful sets have the ability to connect to existing pre-defined PVCs.
-The default initial volume size (100 Gi) can be overridden in the custom config.yaml file.
+StatefulSets (cf-builder and cf-runner) process their data on separate physical volumes (PVs) and can be claimed using PVCs with default initial sizes of 100Gi.
+Also, those StatefulSets have the ability to connect to existing pre-defined PVCs.

+The default initial volume size (100 Gi) can be overridden in the custom `config.yaml` file.
 Values descriptions are in the `config.yaml` file.
 The registry’s initial volume size is 100Gi.
 It also can be overridden in a custom `config.yaml` file.
-There is a possibility to use a customer-defined registry configuration file (config.yml) that allows using different registry storage back-ends (S3, Azure Blob, GCS, etc.) and other parameters.
+There is a possibility to use a customer-defined registry configuration file (`config.yaml`) that allows using different registry storage back-ends (S3, Azure Blob, GCS, etc.) and other parameters.
 More details can be found in the [Docker documentation](https://docs.docker.com/registry/configuration/).

 Depending on the customer’s Kubernetes version we can assist with PV resizing.
 Details are can be found in this [Kubernetes blog post](https://kubernetes.io/blog/2018/07/12/resizing-persistent-volumes-using-kubernetes/).

-Automatic Volume Provisioning
+#### Automatic Volume Provisioning

-Codefresh installation supports automatic storage provisioning based on standard Kubernetes dynamic provisioner Storage Classes and Persistent Volume Claims.
-All required installation volumes will be provisioned automatically using the default storage class or custom Storage Class that can be specified as a parameter in config.yaml under storageClass: my-storage-class.
+Codefresh installation supports automatic storage provisioning based on the standard Kubernetes dynamic provisioner Storage Classes and Persistent Volume Claims.
+All required installation volumes will be provisioned automatically using the default Storage Class or custom Storage Class that can be specified as a parameter in `config.yaml` under `storageClass: my-storage-class`.

 ## Common Problems, Solutions, and Dependencies

+### Dependencies

+All services using the MongoDB are dependent on the `mongo` pod being up and running.
+If the `mongo` pod is down, the following dependencies will not work:

+- runtime-environment-manager
+- pipeline-manager
+- cf-api
+- cf-broadcaster
+- context-manager
+- nomios
+- cronius
+- cluster-promoters
+- k8s-monitor
+- charts-manager
+- tasker-kubernetes

+### Problems and Solutions

 1. **Problem:** pipeline runs, but does not show logs.

 **Solution:** There is a dependency between the broadcaster pod and the API pod.
 Try restarting the broadcaster pod.

+1. **Problem:** installer fails because `codefresh` database does not exist.

+**Solution:** If you are using an external PostgresSQL database (instead of the internal one that the installer provides), you will first need to manually create a new database named `codefresh` inside your PostgresSQL database before running the installer.